 Accounting software packages work in different ways – and with different banks.
 Make sure you choose the software that's going to work best for you.
 It should have these features:

-You can't pay your staff automatically if your accounting software can't handle online payroll operations.
+- Payroll features: You can't pay your employees automatically if your accounting software can't handle online payroll operations.

 Better online banking – six aspects to look for